 The Guest Configuration client checks for new content every 5 minutes.
 Once a guest assignment is received, the settings for that configuration are rechecked on a 15-minute interval.
 Results are sent to the Guest Configuration resource provider when the audit completes.
 When a policy evaluation trigger occurs, the state of the machine is written to the Guest Configuration resource provider.
 This update causes Azure Policy to evaluate the Azure Resource Manager properties.
 An on-demand Azure Policy evaluation retrieves the latest value from the Guest Configuration resource provider.
 However, it doesn't trigger a new audit of the configuration within the machine.

 Supported client types

-Guest Configuration policies are inclusive of new versions.
-Older versions of operating systems available in the Azure Marketplace are excluded if the Guest Configuration agent isn't compatible.
+Guest Configuration policy definitions are inclusive of new versions.
+Older versions of operating systems available in Azure Marketplace are excluded if the Guest Configuration agent isn't compatible.
 The following table shows a list of supported operating systems on Azure images:

 |Canonical||Ubuntu Server||14.04 and later|

 |Red Hat||Red Hat Enterprise Linux||7.4 - 7.8|